Lucetia/piracy/old/README.md

 -   [netflix-proxy](https://github.com/ab77/netflix-proxy/) Smart DNS proxy to unblock Netflix streams.
 -   [k8s-usenet](https://github.com/aldoborrero/k8s-usenet) - Helm (Kubernetes based) collection of charts related to different Usenet services (sabnzbd, radarr, sonarr etc).

-# Proxies & alternative (secure) Protocols/Networks

--   [cjdns](https://github.com/cjdelisle/cjdns) - Cjdns (Caleb James DeLisle's Network Suite) is a networking protocol and reference implementation, founded on the ideology that networks should be easy to set up
--   [Freenet](https://freenetproject.org/) - Freenet is free software which lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.
--   [GnUNet](https://gnunet.org/) - GNUnet is a framework for secure peer-to-peer networking that does not use any centralized or otherwise trusted services
--   [Psiphon](https://www.psiphon.ca/) - Run your own server, invite your friends, build a community, provide free and unfiltered Internet access to the world.
--   [Scuttlebutt](https://www.scuttlebutt.nz/) - A decentralised secure gossip platform that aims to harmonize four perspectives of life: Environment reflecting Technology reflecting Community reflecting Society.
--   [Shadowsocks](https://shadowsocks.org/) - A secure socks5 proxy, designed to protect your Internet traffic.
--   [kalitorify](https://github.com/brainfucksec/kalitorify) - Transparent proxy through Tor for Kali Linux OS

 # Stream Synchronisation

 -   [r/Movie_Club](https://www.removeddit.com/r/Movie_Club) - Where you can get together with strangers and watch a great movie every week!